International Geography Olympiad: History

 Before 2012, the International Science Olympiads were held every two years, and some regional geography Olympiads were held during intervening years.
-These include the Asia Pacific Regional Geography Olympiads (APRGO), which were held in 2007 (Hsinchu, Taiwan), 2009 (Tsukuba, Japan), and 2011 (Merida, Mexico), and the Central European Regional Geography Olympiads (CERIGEO).
-Since 2013, the International Geography Olympiad, in concordance with the other Olympiads, has been held on a yearly basis.
+Since 2012, the International Geography Olympiad, like other Olympiads, has been held on a yearly basis.

 Due to the COVID-19 pandemic, the 2020 iGeo in Istanbul, Turkey was postponed.
 The Olympiad was held in Istanbul between 11 and 15 August the following year, with 46 countries participating.
 The Olympiad was held online once again in 2022, hosted by Paris.
 It was the edition with the highest number of countries (54) and participants (209).
 In 2023, the iGeo returned to a physical format and it was held in Bandung, Indonesia.
-The next Olympiad is to be held in Istanbul, Turkey in 2026.
+The most recent Olympiad was held in Istanbul, Turkey in 2026 with 48 competing affiliations; subsequent Olympiads will be held in Jelgava, Latvia in 2027 and Melbourne, Australia in 2028.